-Cut off timing for subscriptions/ redemptions/ switches In accordance with provisions of SEBI Master circular dated June 27, 2204, Chapter 8.4 - 'Uniform Cut off Timings for applicability of Net Asset Value of Mutual Fund scheme(s) and/ or plans', and further amendments if any, thereto, the following cut-off timings shall be observed by Mutual Fund in respect of purchase/redemption/ switches of units of the scheme (irrespective of application amount):

-This is the time before which your application (complete in all respects) should

-For Purchases (including switch-in)

-In respect of valid applications received upto 3.00 p.m on a business day at the official point(s) of acceptance and funds for the entire amount of subscription / applicable purchase (including switch-in) as per the application are credited to the bank account of the respective scheme before the cut-off time i.e. available for utilization before the cut-off time In respect of valid applications received after 3.00 p.m on a business day at the official point(s) of acceptance and funds for the entire amount of subscription / purchase (including switch-in) as per the application are credited to the bank account of the respective scheme before the cut-off time of the next business day i.e. available for utilization before the cut-off time of the next business day closing NAV of the next business day shall be applicable Irrespective of the time of receipt of application at the official point(s) of acceptance, where funds for the entire amount of subscription / purchase as per the application are credited to the bank account of the respective scheme before the cut-off time on any subsequent business day i.e. available for utilisation before the cut-off time on any subsequent business closing NAV of such subsequent business day shall be applicable where the application is received upto 3.00 p.m. closing NAV of the day; where the application is received after 3.00 p.m closing NAV of the next Business Day.
+Cut off timing for subscriptions/ redemptions/ switches days from the date of such production.
+Investors may note that stamp duty and other statutory levies, if any, as applicable from time to time shall be borne by the transferee.
+Please refer to paragraphs on 'Transfer and Transmission of units', 'Right to limit redemption', 'Suspension of purchase and / or redemption of Units and IDCW distribution' and 'Pledge of Units' in the SAI for further details.
+In accordance with provisions of SEBI Master circular dated June 27, 2024, Chapter 8.4 - 'Uniform Cut off Timings for applicability of Net Asset Value of Mutual Fund scheme(s) and/ or plans', and further amendments if any, thereto, the following cut-off timings shall be observed by Mutual Fund in respect of purchase/redemption/ switches of units of the scheme (irrespective of application amount): This is the time before which your application (complete in all respects) should reach the official points of acceptance.
+For Purchases (including switch-in)In respect of valid applications received upto 3.00 p.m on a business day at the official point(s) of acceptance and funds for the entire amount of subscription / purchase (including switch-in) as per the application are credited to the bank account of the respective scheme before the cut-off time i.e. available for utilization before the cut-off timeclosing NAV of the day shall be applicableIn respect of valid applications received after 3.00 p.m on a business day at the official point(s) of acceptance and funds for the entire amount of subscription / purchase (including switch-in) as per the application are credited to the bank account of the respective scheme before the cut-off time of the next business day i.e. available for utilization before the cut-off time of the next business day i.e. available for utilization before the cut-off timeclosing NAV of the mext business day shall be applicable of the next business dayclosing NAV ofIrrespective of the time of receipt of application at the official point(s) of acceptance, where funds for the entire amount of subscription / purchase as per the application are credited to the bank account of the respective scheme before the cut-off time on any subsequent business day i.e. available for utilisation before the cut-off time on any subsequent business dayclosing NAV of such subsequent business day applicable For Redemption / switch out under both the Plans where the application is received upto 3.00 p.m. closing NAV of the day; where the application is received after 3.00 p.m closing NAV of the next Business Day.
+Business Day.
+Note: In case the application is received on a Non-Business Day, it will be considered as if received on the Next Business Day.
+The above-mentioned cut-off timing shall also be applicable to transactions through the online trading platform.
+In case of Transaction through Stock Exchange Infrastructure, the Date of Acceptance will be reckoned as per the date & time; the transaction is entered in stock exchange's infrastructure for which a system generated confirmation slip will be issued to the investor.